 - a.
-The Company has provided bank guarantees for third parties such as service suppliers, for gift certificates and customers in an aggregate amount of approximately NIS 2.5 million.
-Furthermore, Mega has provided bank guarantees for its subsidiary, Eden Teva Briut, in an aggregate amount of approximately NIS 122 million. - b.
-BSRE has issued the following guarantees: - A guarantee for the liabilities of the purchasers to the sellers as part of the Wholesale market transaction.
-In addition, BSRE guaranteed the liabilities of the proportionally consolidated companies discussed in note 11.
+The Company has provided bank guarantees for third parties such as service suppliers, for gift certificates and customers in an aggregate amount of approximately NIS 3.5 million. - b.
+Mega has issued the following guarantees: - i.
+Mega has provided bank guarantees for its subsidiary, Eden Teva Briut, in an aggregate amount of approximately NIS 110.3 million. - ii.
+Mega provided a bank guarantee to a third party in an amount of approximately NIS 3.8 million. - c.
+BSRE has issued the following guarantees: - i.
+A guarantee for the liabilities of the purchasers to the sellers as part of the Wholesale market transaction.
+In addition, BSRE guaranteed the liabilities of the City Core Tel Aviv company and City Mall Tel Aviv company discussed in note 33d. - ii.
+In an unlimited amount to a bank for its 50% share in the credit and loan agreement for the wholesale market project and for the bank guarantees provided to purchasers of apartments from the residence company in an amount of NIS 800 million as of March 2013.
+See note 33d - iii.
+A guarantee for a bank loan to the logistic center company of NIS 71 million.